MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### Item-level recovery not supported
 **Issue**: If you're protecting virtual machines that contain deduped volumes, you can't perform Item level recovery (ILR) from those VHD/VHDX files.

-**Workaround**: Restore the .VHD/VHDX file that contains the deduped volume to a Windows 2012 R2 server that has the Data Deduplication role installed.
+**Workaround**: Restore the .VHD/VHDX file that contains the deduped volume to a Windows Server that has the Data Deduplication role installed.
 Mount the .VHD file in disk management and copy out the desired files.

 ## <a name="BKMK_ClientServer"></a>Client and server protection issues

+::: moniker range="<=sc-dpm-2019"

 ### Support parameters for protecting computers running client operating systems with DPM
 **Issue**: The following protection scenarios are supported: